Are Dust Mites Visible To The Human Eye

 An average dust mite will measure between 0.2 to 0.3 millimeters, or 0.008–0.012 inches.
 To give you a better idea of the size of dust mites, picture a typical mustard seed.
 A millimeter is smaller than a mustard seed and a dust mite is less than one-third of the size of mustard seed.

 But your greatest worry isn’t the dust mites but the excretion produced by them.
-The feces of dust mites contain a type of protein that triggers the allergic reactions.
+The feces of dust mites contain a type of protein that triggers allergic reactions.
 If dust mites are measured in millimeters, the size of the fecal pellets is expressed in micrometers.
 Each dropping is about 10 to 40 micrometers.

 How Can You See Dust Mites?

-If you’re curious how a dust mite looks like and images on the internet could not satisfy your curiosity, the best option is to view a specimen with your bare eye.
+If you’re curious about how a dust mite looks like and images on the internet could not satisfy your curiosity, the best option is to view a specimen with your bare eye.
 As these pests are too tiny in size, the only option is to use a microscope.

 You can purchase a digital microscope with at least 40x magnification online and it will be good enough to view a dust mite.
 You’ll need to obtain some samples from places that are concentrated with dust mites.